History of professional wrestling: Boom periods: 1984–2001

-2001–present
+Modern period: 2001–present

 In 2001, the WWF (renamed World Wrestling Entertainment (WWE) in 2002) became the dominant company in the global professional wrestling industry with the end of its two leading competitors, WCW and ECW.
-ECW was in dire financial straits earlier that year and Heyman filed for bankruptcy on April 4, 2001.
+ECW was in dire financial straits earlier that year and owner Paul Heyman filed for bankruptcy on April 4, 2001.
 WCW continued to lose more money and finally ended on March 23, 2001 with McMahon buying it out.
 The WWE also eventually bought out ECW, leaving the company with no real competition in the professional wrestling market.

 With a demand remaining for Southern-style, lucha libre, strong style and hardcore wrestling that WWE was not fulfilling, new promotions attempted to offer an alternative to cater to this niche market.
-The most successful among these were Impact Wrestling (initially known as NWA: Total Nonstop Action) and Ring of Honor, both started up in 2002.
-Other independent promotions like Combat Zone Wrestling and CHIKARA also began to gain more exposure.
-In January 2019, All Elite Wrestling began operations; AEW began airing Dynamite on Wednesday evenings opposite WWE NXT in October 2019, resulting in the start of the "Wednesday Night Wars".
+The most successful among these were Impact Wrestling (initially known as NWA: Total Nonstop Action) and Ring of Honor (ROH), both started up in 2002.
+Other independent promotions like Combat Zone Wrestling (CZW) and CHIKARA also began to gain more exposure.
+In January 2019, All Elite Wrestling (AEW) began operations; AEW began airing Dynamite on Wednesday evenings opposite WWE NXT in October 2019, resulting in the start of the "Wednesday Night Wars".
 The war was brought to an end when NXT was moved to Tuesday nights.

+Other niches include erotic wrestling, as featured in promotions such as the Naked Women's Wrestling League where nude females performed mock combat matches for titillation, as well as the fan-created backyard wrestling.